yueshengbin/yueshengbin.github.io/_pages/about.md

 My work spans Natural Language Processing and Multi-modal Learning.
 Before LLMs, I focused on visual-language captioning (i.e., Change Captioning).
 Now, I’m dedicated to advancing fundamental planning and reasoning capabilities in language models, with a particular focus on :
 * 💻 Autonomous Agents: *Designing agents learning for interaction with physically grounded environments.
 Research focuses on retrieval-augmented reasoning, adaptive tool use, and reinforcement learning, to enable agents to perform high-level compositional reasoning.*
 * 🌎 Social Modeling: *Exploring methods for collaboration and reasoning of language models within real-world social structures (e.g., legal systems).
-This includes interactive evolving, social simulation, and strategic planning, to enable agents to comprehend social norms, execute socially structured tasks, and support trustworthy human-AI cooperation.*
+This includes multi-task scheduling, social simulation, and strategic planning, to enable agents to comprehend social norms, execute socially structured tasks, and support trustworthy human-AI cooperation.*

 Recent News